 As we evolve and become more conscious individuals, consumers, investors, and citizens, we want to work for companies that care and stand for something.
 We want to be fans of companies that are genuinely dedicated to something real and true.
 We want to join and partner with companies that have a definitive and inspiring reason for existing that goes beyond just financial profit.

 This seems pretty simple.
 But it isn’t.
 It would be easy if most companies had inspiring visions, but most do not.
 Many companies (but not all) are still hyper-focused on profit as the only bottom line.
-More progressive and conscious businesses and employees are appreciating multiple bottoms lines that make a company successful and a great place to work.
-The multiple bottom lines can include, first and foremost employees’ wellbeing, connection, purpose, community, our planet, to name a few.
+More progressive and conscious businesses and employees are appreciating multiple bottom lines that make a company successful and a great place to work.
+The multiple bottom lines can include, first and foremost employees’ well-being, connection, purpose, community, and the planet, to name a few.

 Words matter.
 When we talk about “making people more productive” or “getting more out of our people,” we become obsessed with what we can take from another human being.
-We measure the value of someone with what they can crank out and lose sight of the more intangible value such as creativity, ideas, contribution, empathy, learning, insight, and the human connection that is vital for not only wellness but meaningful work.
+We measure the value of someone with what they can crank out and lose sight of the more intangible values such as creativity, ideas, contribution, empathy, learning, insight, and the human connection that is vital, not only for wellness, but for meaningful work.